EthBuilders/Curriculum/README.md

 📈 [Learn about Finance and Economics](./content/finance_and_economics/_index.md) \
 👀 [Glossary of terms](./content/glossary/_index.md) <- A great place to submit your first pull request.
 Lots of terms to define.

 ❤️ Want to contribute?
 See our [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+💻 [Live site](https://ethbuilders.github.io/Curriculum/) - Make a contribution and see updated immediately!

 ## Legend